neuschaefer/reform-handbook/src/source/parts.rst

 .. image:: _static/illustrations/23t.png

 The Keyboard Frame is inserted into the main box to close it from the top.
-It has four protruding ledges on the front that go first.
+It has four tabs on the front that must be inserted first.
 The frame is mounted with six M2x6 flathead screws.

 Screen Back
 -----------